LastAncientOne/Home_Improvement_Retail_Investment/README.md

 #### Cash Flow
 •	Looking at the Net Cash from Acquisitions & Divestitures in 2020, It seems Home Depot made a huge acquisition in December 2020.
 They have acquired HD Supply.
 This is one of the reasons why there is a relatively large difference compared to other years in total cash from Investing Activities compared to the years 2017, 2018, 2019, and 2021.
 •	Looking at Net Change in Cash or how much Cash they have leftover.
 They seem to be gaining or losing over the years.
 I expect they may make a recovery over the next year to 3 years.

+### Lennar Corp – LEN
+#### Income Statement
+•	Over the last 5 years, Lennar Corp has gradually had an increase in income.
+Moreover, it seems that they have acquired some subsidiaries (small companies)/ partnerships due to minority increase (Lennar Corp has stakes in other smaller businesses.)
+Here is the list of Lennar Corp’s subsidiaries from the SEC: https://www.sec.gov/Archives/edgar/data/920760/000093176303000421/dex21.htm
+#### Balance Sheet
+•	Looking at the Liabilities to Asset Ratio, there seems to be a small decrease in liabilities to asset ratio over the years.
+The company has been gaining a little bit of time in assets over the years while maintaining a stable liability to asset ratio.
+•	The Liabilities to Equity Ratio, seems to be stable.
+The minority interest in Equity seems to come from subsidiaries that Lennar Corp has ownership over.
+#### Cash Flow
+• Over the past 5 years of their cash flow, Lennar Corp doesn’t seem to have a stable cash flow.
+It fluctuates/varies in negative and positive cash flow.
+However, this could be due to their investment activities due to mergers, acquisitions, and subsidiaries.

+### LGI Homes Inc – LGIH
+#### Income Statement
+•	Over the past 5 years, LGI Homes Inc, has a gradually had an increase in income over the years.
+It doesn’t appear they have any subsidiaries because there aren’t any minority interests shown on their income statement.
+Also, they may have acquired some smaller real estate building companies which will be shown in the Cash Flow Statement.
+#### Balance Sheet
+•	There doesn’t seem to be any long-term liabilities for LGI Homes Inc. It seems all of their liabilities involve current (1 < Less Years).
+•	Their Liabilities to Asset & Liabilities to Equity seem to be stable.
+#### Cash Flow
+• LGI Homes Inc, over the past 5 years, seems to have not had stable cash flow.
+At year end, they are in negative cash flow in the years 2018-2020 except for 2017 and 2021.
+•	LGI Homes did seem to make some small acquisitions from smaller building companies.